mpn01/steam-inventory-pricer/README.md

 ## 📜 Todo

-- [ ] Add daily message about price
+- [ ] Daily message about inventory value
 - [ ] Rewrite API calls to diffrent API
-- [ ] Fetch items from Steam Inventory to avoid adding them manually
+- [ ] Fetch items from Steam Inventory to database

-## ©️ Credits